Everything (excluding glasses and camera) just under $10!

 What I thrift:

 I have never been required to wear a blazer, but I love them because you can pair it with something simple and you’ll have a chic classic look in a matter of seconds.
-However, blazers can be expensive, and since I wear them as more for style than need, I don’t find it necessary to buy something super expensive.
+However, blazers can be expensive, and since I wear them more for the style than need, I don’t find it necessary to buy something super expensive.
 Most blazers run me 5-10 bucks, depending on the brand.

 Dresses and skirts: